DEck13/baseball_research/README.md

   Eck, D.J.
 (2019).
 Supporting data analysis for "Challenging nostalgia and performance metrics in baseball."

+A shiny app that allows others to produce their own analyses within the framework of this paper can be viewed [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/).

 ### Paradoxical relationship of fWAR and wins